LLMatic: Neural Architecture Search via Large Language Models and Quality Diversity Optimization: Evaluating LLMatic

 In this section, we will discuss the results of the experiments that we set up in the previous section.
-All our results will be a comparison between models for ablation study.
-We will first discuss the best loss per generation, illustrated in \autoref{fig:lossGen}.
-This will lead our discussion to trainable networks generated by changing the crossover and mutation probabilities \autoref{fig:crossmut}.
-Then we will discuss how archives are illuminated \autoref{fig:archives}.
-Some of the generated networks are shown in \autoref{section:gennets}.
+We first discuss the best accuracy per generation, illustrated in Figure \ref{fig:lossGen}.
+This will lead our discussion to trainable networks generated by changing the crossover and mutation probabilities (Figure \ref{fig:crossmut}).
+Then we will discuss how archives are illuminated Figure \ref{fig:archives}.
+Some of the generated networks are shown in the supplementary material.

-\autoref{fig:lossGen} illustrates the fact that each component of \texttt{LLMatic} is necessary. \texttt{Mutation-Only-LLMatic} is the closest to LLMatic which also proves that our choice of giving mutation more probability of being selected is the right one. \texttt{Crossover-Only-LLMatic} and \texttt{Network-Archive-LLMatic} are almost alike.
-The curve for both of them shows that these components are important for LLMatic.
-Observing the \texttt{Prompt-Archive-LLMatic}, we can conclude that network archive is substantially more important than prompt archive, but eventually, both contribute towards a better output.
-Thus, proving that all components for LLMatic are necessary.